moritzfl/IncrementalAnalysesEvaluationResultEvaluators/Readme.md

 ## ResultEvaluators

-The Evaluation-tools (QualityEvaluator, PerformanceEvaluator) assume identical folder structuring to what the configuration and bash-scripts in [IncrementalAnalysesEvaluation](https://github.com/moritzfl/IncrementalAnalysesEvaluation) define.
-They also assumes a complete set of output-files within the result, time and log directory for both incremental and reference execution.
+The evaluation tools (QualityEvaluator, PerformanceEvaluator) assume identical folder structuring to what the configuration and bash-scripts in [IncrementalAnalysesEvaluation](https://github.com/moritzfl/IncrementalAnalysesEvaluation) define.
+They also assume a complete set of output-files within the result, time and log directory for both incremental and reference execution.

 ### QualityEvaluator